 Building a functional prototype typically consists of four stages:

 1.1 Data model definition

 This is equivalent to the analysis phase.
 We consider it to be the most important part of the Graphlytic development project.
-In this stage the Graphlytic expert team together with the customer's dedicated team define an optimal custom data model.
+In this stage, the Graphlytic expert team together with the customer's dedicated team defines an optimal custom data model.
 The data model is strictly industry and use-case specific.
 The assumed effort for a specific data model design is usually just a few sessions.
-Exceptionally, in some cases it can take longer depending on the customer's requirements, the number of data sources and the specifics of how the graph will be used to deliver added value.
+Exceptionally, in some cases it can take longer depending on the customer's requirements, the number of data sources, and the specifics of how the graph will be used to deliver added value.

 1.2 Transformation of source data

 Graphlytic experts transform the source data into the set of nodes and relationships (usually two CSV files) that are to be visually analyzed in Graphlytic.
 In certain use cases in this stage, cooperation with customer experts is helpful to speed up the process.
 Typical source data transformation is about extracting nodes and relationships from existing SQL databases or MS Excel records and can be done in a few hours but sometimes this step involves greater effort.
 For example, in use a case where we are dealing with source code analysis and refactoring, we a) can implement a functional plug-in for the specific programming language into Graphlytic back-end, if not already available, or b) a custom source code parser can be implemented, where such development is effort consuming activity and in such case, the cooperation with customer coders is of great help.